 Beginners: you get a tailored plan for vocal improvement.
 A lasting foundation for vocal health and joy in singing.

-Advanced singers: achieve a specific goal you have in mind, like preparation for a recording or audition.
-Make a permanent breakthrough to a new level.
+Advanced singers: achieve a goal you have in mind, like a recording or audition.
+Or to make a breakthrough to a new level.

 After payment, you can right away schedule.